SamTomlinson/shooting_rayleigh/README.md

-# shooting_rayleigh
+# shooting_gotler
-Codes for shooting method for Rayleigh stability equation
+Codes for shooting method for Gotler stability equation